noran-mohamed/freeCodeCamp_courses/README.md

 This simple budget app tracks spending in different categories and can show the relative spending percentage on a graph.

 <img src="Python/logo/budget_app.png" alt="Logo" width="150" height="150">

+## salary_tracker.py -> A Salary Tracker System
+A salary tracking system for employees.